Mark Hudson (musician): Other work

 In 2006, Hudson again assumed his coaching role on the 3rd series of The X Factor, this time coaching all the acts on a weekly basis.

 In early 2007, Hudson was invited to participate for the third year running at Canadian Music Week (CMW).
 The CMW is the most prestigious event on Canada's music industry calendar, showcasing over 500 bands across 40 venues and inviting industry experts to share their knowledge at seminars.
 Hudson's seminar panel included fellow songwriting associates, Nile Rodgers, Glen Ballard, and Don Was.
 He also took the stage for an evening performance "in-the-round" at the CMW Songwriter's Festival 2007.

-For the week of July 19, 2007, Hudson was the stand-in DJ on WBIG-FM, a Washington, D.C.-based radio station.
+For the week of July 19, 2007, Hudson was the stand-in DJ on WBIG-FM, a Washington, D.C.–based radio station.

 On October 28, 2007, Hudson made his professional solo stage debut in a sold-out, one-man show called "Livin' on the Edge" at Puck, Doylestown, PA.
 During the show, Hudson conveyed his experiences with rock music's elite using humorous anecdotes, impersonations, and music.

 In 2007, he participated as a counselor at both the New York and Las Vegas 10th Anniversary Rock 'n Roll Fantasy Camp, and, in 2008, at the Los Angeles camp.
 The camps are an opportunity for non-professional music enthusiasts to perform with professional musicians.

 Hudson is currently selling prints of his original artwork as well as a range of other merchandise.

-Hudson has been working with Alexander James McLean, a member of boy-band the Backstreet Boys, on AJ's first solo album.
+Hudson has been working with AJ McLean, a member of boy-band the Backstreet Boys, on AJ's first solo album.
 Hudson has also written songs with JC Chasez of 'N Sync.

 On April 13, 2008, Hudson was asked to perform for US President Bill Clinton at a fundraising rally supporting Hillary Clinton's nomination campaign.
-The performance took place at Puck, Doylestown, PA.
+The performance took place at Puck, Doylestown, Pennsylvania.

 In March 2009, he presented a soft launch of his first solo album, titled The Artist, at The Fest For Beatles Fans convention in New Jersey, where he also previewed music videos for the songs "Happy" and "All The Tea in China", the latter of which also featured his brother Brett Hudson.